openjdk/guide/src/guide/making-a-change.md

 ## Changes Late in the Release

 You should always aim to get your changes integrated as early in a release as possible to maximize the amount of testing done before release.
-If you risk running late it's almost always a better idea to defer the change to the next release rather than trying to squeeze it in in the last minute.
-The next release is only six months out, the world can wait even though you are eager.
+If you risk running late, it's almost always a better idea to defer the change to the next release rather than trying to squeeze it in in the last minute.
+The next release is only six months away, the world can wait even though you are eager.

 Integrating during the rampdown phase is not recommended.
 The bar to integrate a change in the rampdown phase is considerably higher than during the normal development phase.
 See [The JDK Release Process] for more information.
 Also note that changes that are made late in the release shouldn't expect localization since this in itself takes some time.